walkersutton/walkersutton.github.io/bulletins.md

 ---
 # Bulletins

 *This is an archive of my bulletins.
-I decided to stop posting 'bulleins' because I realized the type of content is more suited for other platforms (Twitter, Instagram, etc.).*
+I decided to stop posting 'bulletins' because I realized the type of content is more suited for other platforms (Twitter, Instagram, etc.).*

 #### 06/14/2020
 Finished reading ['The Color of Law: A Forgotten History of How Our Government Segregated America'](https://www.goodreads.com/book/show/32191706-the-color-of-law).